scipy/scipy/doc/source/tutorial/interpolate.rst

     >>> plt.tight_layout()
     >>> plt.show()

-Note that the first and second derivatives are continuous, and the third derivative jumps at data points.
+Note that the first and second derivatives are continuous by construction, and the third derivative jumps at data points.

 Monotone interpolants
 ---------------------

 Cubic splines are by construction twice continuously differentiable.
-This may lead to the spline function overshooting'' between data points.
-In these situations, an alternative is to use the so-called *monotone* cubic interpolants: these are constructed to be only once continuously differentiable, but are guaranteed to preserve the local shape implied by the data.
+This may lead to the spline function oscillating and ''overshooting'' in between the data points.
+In these situations, an alternative is to use the so-called *monotone* cubic interpolants: these are constructed to be only once continuously differentiable, and attempt to preserve the local shape implied by the data.
+There are two objects of this class in `scipy.interpolate` :
-There are two objects of this class in `scipy.interpolate` : `PchipInterpolator` and `Akima1DInterpolator` .
+`PchipInterpolator` and `Akima1DInterpolator` .
 To illustrate, let's consider a data with an outlier:

 .. plot::